tifflia/ai201-project1-unofficial-guide/planning.md

 **Embedding model:** `all-MiniLM-L6-v2` via `sentence-transformers`

-**Top-k:** 10
+**Top-k:** 8

-**Top-k reasoning:** I started at 5 but raised it to 10 once the section-aware chunking above exposed a top-k problem.
+**Top-k reasoning:** I started at 5 but raised it to 8 once the section-aware chunking patch exposed a top-k problem.
 On this ~90-chunk corpus the actual precision gate is the `distance < 0.7` filter in `retrieve()`; top-k only caps how much context reaches the LLM.
-Retrieval distances here are tightly clustered (top results ~0.35–0.44), and multi-constraint questions (e.g. an all-women's floor *and* the best facilities) spread their relevance across several chunks, so a terse but on-topic chunk like the "Women's Floors" list can sit at rank 8 even after better chunking.
-Top-k 10 reliably surfaces those without flooding the prompt, and the cited-only Sources list in the UI means retrieved-but-unused chunks never reach the user anyway.
+Retrieval distances here are tightly clustered, and multi-constraint questions spread their relevance across several chunks, so a terse but on-topic chunk can sit at a rank higher than the top-5 even after better chunking.
+Top-k 8 reliably surfaces those without flooding the prompt, and the cited-only sources list in the UI means retrieved-but-unused chunks never reach the user anyway.

 **Production tradeoff reflection:** For deployment to real users with no cost constraint, I would consider using OpenAI's `text-embedding-3-large` which is a larger model that produces higher-dimensional vectors with higher accuracy on nuanced opinion text.
 Aside from cost, the tradeoffs include latency from network calls and the need for an API key.
 For a document pool this small, the accuracy gain is likely not worth the added complexity.